Panteg Cemetery

-Panteg Cemetery is one of the four main cemeteries in the Borough of Torfaen in Wales (the other three are found in Blaenavon, Llwyncelyn and Cwmbran.)
-The cemetery covers an area of approximately 20 acres.
-The first interment took place on July 23, 1906.
-There is a Garden of Remembrance located within the cemetery.
+Panteg Cemetery is one of the four principal cemeteries in the borough of Torfaen, Wales, the other three being at Blaenavon, Llwyncelyn and Cwmbran.
+It covers an area of approximately 20 acres.
+The first interment took place on 23 July 1906.
+A Garden of Remembrance is located within the grounds.

 Location

-The cemetery is directly accessed from the main road, The Highway, which runs from the Turnpike (the colloquial local name for the junction of Usk Road and The Highway) and down through the village of New Inn.
-The cemetery is bordered to the north by the Monmouthshire & Brecon Canal, on the east by the A4042 dual carriageway, to the south by the Coed-y-Cando housing estate, and on the west by the Highway road.
+The cemetery is accessed directly from the main road, The Highway, which runs from the Turnpike (the colloquial name for the junction of Usk Road and The Highway) down through the village of New Inn.
+It is bordered to the north by the Monmouthshire and Brecon Canal, to the east by the A4042 dual carriageway, to the south by the Coed-y-Cando housing estate, and to the west by The Highway.

-The cemetery has a memorial to 156 people who died during the First World War.
-There are also 37 recognised Commonwealth War Graves within the cemetery, 16 from the First World War and 21 from the Second World War.
+The cemetery contains a memorial to 156 people who lost their lives during the First World War.
+There are also 37 recognised Commonwealth war graves within the cemetery, 16 from the First World War and 21 from the Second World War.